holler4amarshall/demo-auto-test-android/README.md

 #### Screenshots on failure
 When a scenario fails, the test project is configured (via hooks.rb file) to take a screenshot and place it in the screenshots folder for manual inspection.

+### Debug Tests
+'pry' gem is used within the test project to enable debugging.
+Breakpoints can be added using the following command on any .rb file:

+    >> binding.pry

+After the breakpoint is added to the code, run the cucumber test, and the test will stop running at your breakpoint.
+At this point, it is possible to troubleshoot appium commands from the command line itself, in order to interact with the simulator manually, as part of the test process.

 ### Test structure
 * The 'env.rb' file contains libraries, methods and configuration details specific to the application and devices under test.
 This file may be required to be edited for your individual needs.